The Maltese Falcon (novel): Plot

 Sam Spade is a private detective in San Francisco, in partnership with Miles Archer.
-The beautiful "Miss Wonderley" hires them to follow Floyd Thursby, who she claims has run off with her sister.
+The beautiful "Miss Wonderly" hires them to follow Floyd Thursby, who she claims has run off with her sister.
 Archer takes the first stint but is found shot dead that night.
 Thursby is also killed later and Spade is a suspect.
 The next morning, Spade coolly tells his office secretary, Effie Perine, to have the office door repainted to read simply "Samuel Spade".

-"Miss Wonderley" is soon revealed to be an acquisitive adventuress named Brigid O'Shaughnessy, who is involved in the search for a black statuette of unknown but substantial value.
+"Miss Wonderly" is soon revealed to be an acquisitive adventuress named Brigid O'Shaughnessy, who is involved in the search for a black statuette of unknown but substantial value.
 Others are after this falcon, including Joel Cairo, an effeminate criminal, and Casper Gutman, a fat man accompanied by a vicious young gunman, Wilmer Cook.
 O'Shaughnessy begs for Spade's protection while telling him as little as possible.
 They meet with Cairo at Spade's apartment, and Spade again presses O'Shaughnessy for details; again she stalls but kisses Spade.
 The next morning, she is asleep in his bed.
 Leaving her there, Spade slips out to search her apartment.

 Effie believes O'Shaughnessy "is all right" and Spade should help her.
 Effie agrees to hide her at her own home, but O'Shaughnessy disappears again.
 When Spade meets Gutman in his hotel room, neither will tell what he knows.
 Spade implies he is looking out for himself, not O'Shaughnessy.
 Red herrings abound.
 The police suspect Spade in the shootings: he was sleeping with Archer's wife, Iva.
 The District Attorney ties the shootings to Dixie Monahan, a Chicago gambler who had employed Thursby as a bodyguard in the Far East.

 At a second meeting, Gutman tells Spade the history of the tribute of the Maltese Falcon.
 It was made of gold and jewels by the 16th-century Knights of Malta as a gift to the King of Spain but was captured by pirates.
 After passing from owner to owner, at some time it was coated with black enamel to conceal its value.
 Gutman traced the falcon to General Kemidov, a Russian exile in Constantinople and hired O'Shaughnessy to get it; she brought in Cairo to help.
 O'Shaughnessy and Thursby fled with the falcon to Hong Kong and from there to San Francisco.
 During this conversation, Gutman drugs Spade, who passes out on the floor.